 Just as expressions of the Divine Feminine have been systematically silenced and destroyed for almost as long as we have kept records, so have the most sacred aspects of the masculine.
 And in their place, the patriarchal “God” and His systems of society have instead taken root.
 So it’s important, I think, to make it clear that the return of the Goddess doesn’t mean the appointment of a counterpart to the “God” we know and recognize.
 The Goddess comes to break down the whole illusion of the manufactured Godhead and to pave the way for the Divine Masculine to also return.

-**It’s vitally important to realise that talk of the divine masculine and divine feminine are not descriptions of gender binary.
+**It’s vitally important to realize that talk of the divine masculine and divine feminine are not descriptions of gender binary.
 Gender is becoming increasingly fluid in our modern world, so whether you identify as male or female or neither or both, you contain aspects of the divine feminine and the divine masculine.
 This means that alongside and as well as our planet, both aspects need to be healed and awakened in you too.

 What is the Divine Feminine?